 Public Relations Student Society of America

 - The Public Relations Student Society of America (PRSSA) is the foremost organization for students interested in public relations and communications.
 PRSSA seeks to advance the public relations profession by nurturing generations of future professionals.
 The association and its UCO chapter advocate rigorous academic standards for public relations education, the highest ethical principles, and diversity in the profession.
 PRSSA nationally is made up of more than 10,000 students and advisers organized into 300-plus chapters in the United States, with one in Argentina.
 The UCO chapter is very active and involved on the campus and in the community.
 Membership offers professional development and networking opportunities, particularly for those who volunteer their time to chapter leadership roles and activities.
 PRSSA helps students enhance their education, broaden their network and launch their career in public relations.
-For more information, contact Dr. Jill Lambeth or Mike Breslin, APR.
+For more information, contact Mike Breslin, APR.